 The Sacrament of Confirmation is typically received during sophomore year of high school.
-It is a two-year preparation program, which needs to be preceeded by attending the Edge middle school ministry.
-If you would like more information regarding Confirmation, please contact our Confirmation Coordinator JP Manning.
+It is a two-year preparation program, which needs to be preceded by attending the Edge Middle School Ministry.
+If you would like more information regarding Confirmation, please contact our ROC Confirmation Coordinator Kevin Rosa at 781.326.0550 x 117.

 Theology of Confirmation